Signed in as:

 The festival is free and open to the public.

-Restrooms are available in the NE corner of the festival in the parking lot.
+Restrooms are available in the NE corner of the festival near the driveway.

 See our section on this - click here.